internet-identity-labs/nfid-auth-client-demo/README.md

     },
   });
-  // Invalidate identity then render login when user goes idle authClient.idleManager?.registerCallback(() => {
+  // Invalidate identity then render login when user goes idle
+  // This is unnecessary if you disable idleTimeout authClient.idleManager?.registerCallback(() => {
     Actor.agentOf(whoami_actor)?.invalidateIdentity?.();
     // user has idled out - render your loggedOut logic